Call for abstracts!

 - Community-led and grassroots initiatives: collective ownership, mutual aid, tenant organizing, and resistance movements

-- Policy alternatives and system-level transformations: rent control, decommodification
+- Policy alternatives and system-level transformations: rent control, decommodification strategies, and post-capitalist frameworks

-strategies, and post-capitalist frameworks - Housing, inequality, and social reproduction: intersections with class, race, gender, and
+- Housing, inequality, and social reproduction: intersections with class, race, gender, and migration

-migration - Urban-rural dynamics and regional disparities within European housing systems
+- Urban-rural dynamics and regional disparities within European housing systems

-We are equally interested in contributions that propose direct solutions, as well as those offering
+We are equally interested in contributions that propose direct solutions, as well as those offering critical diagnoses of how the crisis has developed and persists.

 Information regarding the acceptance of proposals will be provided by the end of June.